MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/testing-regression-tooling.md

 ---
-title: Choose a regression testing tool
+title: Options for regression testing
 description: Learn about different tools for automating regression testing of your Dynamics 365 solution and how to evaluate them for your needs.
 author: edupont04
 ms.author: dudona